Everyone wants to improve their online business. The question is, what to do first, second, third, and so on. Here it is.

 That’s it.
 You thought it would be complicated?
 Of course the devils are in the details.

 If you can’t measure it, you can’t improve it.Peter Drucker

-Reporting is best understood as your “wrapper”.
-You need to monitor and report all three component areas in order to evaluate the efficacy of the entire Workflow.
-Your success will be determined by how well you monitor the results of each component area.
+Lets start with Reporting.
+We need to monitor and report all three component areas in order to evaluate the efficacy of the entire Workflow.
 Good reporting is so vital to success that every task should be implemented with this one thing in mind – how do we monitor the change?
-If we can’t measure the results, we will certainly create the opportunity for waste to grow into a black hole that sucks money in while nothing comes back out.
+If we can’t measure the results, we will create the opportunity for waste.
+Without good reporting, the entire project can become a black hole that sucks money in, while nothing comes back out.